October 21, 2002

 The circle represents the completion of a cycle of existence, coming full circle, completions, perpetual motion, progression through time, clockwork and formal structure.

-The circle links with Zero Point and the number Zero linked to consciousness, the Golden Ratio and Fibonacci Numbers
+The circle links with Zero Point and the number Zero linked to consciousness, the Golden Ratio and Fibonacci Numbers.

 Circles have used in rituals and ceremonies, since the beginning of time.